duffcodester/hm/README.md

 ### Client Defined Acceptance Criteria ###
 ITC  - Parent can register
 ITC  - Parent has a login (email address for user name)
-TWIP - Parent can create a challenge
+ITC  - Parent can create a challenge
-TWIP - Parent assigns points to a challenge
+ITC  - Parent assigns points to a challenge
-NYS  - Maximum points that can be assigned to a challenge is 99 points.
+ITC  - Maximum points that can be assigned to a challenge is 99 points.
 Max reward points 9999
 NYS  - Parent registers a child.
 Child and parent relationship is static
 NYS  - Child has a login
 NYS  - Parent can reset a child's password